Chinese Bushclover, Sericea Lespedeza, Sericea, Chinese Bush Lespedeza

 The trifoliate leaves grow in an alternate pattern along the stems and have short petioles (stems).
 The leaflets are oblanceolate to oblong, tapering at the base and with a pointed tip., sometimes shallowly notched.
 The upper leaf surface is either hairy (pubescent) or smooth (glabrous).
 The lower surface is lighter green in appearance due to the silky, appressed hairs.

-Clusters of 1-4 flowers grow from the axils of leaves on the middle and upper part stems.
+Clusters of 1-4 flowers grow from the axils of leaves on the middle and upper part of the stems.
 The flowers are creamy-white with purple markings on the petals.
 They bloom from August-October.

 I don’t like spraying, but I don’t want invasive species on my farm either.
 I have enough other weeds that can get out of hand as it is.